miguelmota/ethereum-development-with-go-book/zh/smart-contract-read-erc20/README.md

 ---
-description: Tutorial on how to query an ERC20 token smart contract with Go.
+概述: Tutorial on how to query an ERC20 token smart contract with Go.
 ---

 # Querying an ERC20 Token Smart Contract